-The Regional Studies East Asia program is able to provide some scholarship funding to admitted students.
+The Regional Studies East Asia program is able to provide some limited scholarship funding to admitted students.
 However, this funding is limited and is awarded by the Admissions Committee on the basis of merit.
 Applicants to the RSEA program are asked not to contact faculty members to request nomination for fellowships or funding.

 The Harvard-Yenching Institute (HYI) Fellowship is for Asian nationals admitted into the RSEA program who show an interest in later pursuing a PhD as preparation for an academic career and who plan to return to Asia to teach upon completion of their graduate studies.
 There are a limited number of HYI Fellowships available and nominations are made solely by the RSEA Admissions Committee.
 Eligible candidates admitted into the RSEA Program are automatically considered and no direct application or solicitation is permitted.
 Applicants who hold degrees from English-medium universities located outside of Asia are not eligible.
 The HYI Fellowship is awarded for consecutive years of study only, and the RSEA program must be completed within two years.
 Please note that this fellowship is only for Harvard RSEA admitted students and is not transferable to other programs or universities.